commotum/4D/My Notes.md

 elements that *could* be related to each other, as in traditional real-valued neural networks.

-s
-s
-s

 Modern transformer architectures ingest data as linear token streams, relying on sinusoidal or learned positional encodings to signal order.
-While adequate for language, this one-dimensional representation collapses richer spatial and relational structures, and deletes, deforms, or obfuscates information essential to model's ability to correctly interpret or process the problem space.
+While adequate for modeling sequential tasks such as language, the requriethis inherently one-dimensional timeline collapses richer spatial and relational structures, deleting, deforming, or obfuscating information critical for faithfully interpreting complex problem spaces.

+Modern transformer architectures ingest data as linear token streams, relying on sinusoidal or learned positional encodings to signal order.
+While adequate for modeling sequential tasks such as language, when faced with viseo-spatial modeling tasks the very nature of these architectures imposes a paradigm for data of  “flatten-and-index” requirement this inherently one-dimensional timeline collapses richer spatial and relational structures, deleting, deforming, or obfuscating information critical for faithfully interpreting complex problem spaces.

+this paradigm struggles to adequately model viseospatial information

+when faced with viseo-spatial modeling tasks the very nature of these architectures imposes a paradigm for data of  “flatten-and-index” requirement this inherently one-dimensional timeline collapses richer spatial and relational structures, deleting, deforming, or obfuscating information critical for faithfully interpreting complex problem spaces.

 Yet this inherently one-dimensional timeline collapses richer spatial and relational structures, deleting, deforming, or obfuscating information critical for faithfully interpreting complex problem spaces